jimhester/knitrBootstrap/README.md

 * Mathematical equations using [mathjax], note this does not work offline

 ## Examples ##
-All the examples include a css style switch, so you can try out the included styles.
+All the examples include a css style switch, so you can try out the various styles from [bootswatch].

 * [2d_3d] - examples of miscellaneous 2d and interactive 3d plots
 * [cars] - using ggplot2 and the cars dataset